AncientRosetta/AncientRosetta/README.md

 - General DNI's.
 Don't talk to me if you're a bigot.
 - MCYT fandom people.
 If you watched individual channels ur chill, but please leave me alone if you are still active within the fandom.

+If you're one of my friends pls ignore this this is not a real repo LOL
 <!---
 AncientRosetta/AncientRosetta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.